dxjoshi/java_interview_prep/resources/java/notes.md

         }

+###Polymorphism
+* Subclasses of a class can define their own unique behaviors and yet share some of the same functionality of the parent class.

 ### Java Memory Model
 The Java runtime environment has a **garbage collector** that periodically frees the memory used by objects that are no longer referenced.

+###Serialization

+###Generics